DONALD G. DROZ, LTJG, USN

 Memorial Hall Error

-The SHIPMATE article indicates he was posthumously promoted to Lieutenant; Memorial Hall has LTjg.
+The Shipmate article above indicates he was posthumously promoted to Lieutenant; Memorial Hall has LTjg.